10x Performance Increase

 • a multi-model database engine.

 Each Fractal Is a small vertical software stack running in a loosely coupled process that is an independent processing entity in a distributed processing environment.
-The Fractal Web framework gives programmers explicit and granular control over sharding and partitioning of the distributed data.
-The framework also constructs software data processing/caching pipelines to efficiently move data to the CPU core during run-time processing.
+Fractal Computing gives programmers explicit and granular control over sharding and partitioning of the distributed data.
+Fractals also constructs software data processing/caching pipelines to efficiently move data to the CPU core during run-time processing.

 The performance of Fractal Apps™ is due to Locality Optimization™ technology: